What is Telemedicine?

 Telemedicine is especially useful when the onsite appointment is not advised or not possible.
 During the increasing COVID-19 pandemic, there is evolving evidence that ENT physicians are at high risk of infection with the disease.
 The Coronavirus exists in very high concentrations within the nasal passages and throat.
 As of March 23, 2020, the Academy of Otolaryngology / Head and Neck Surgery has recommended that ENT physicians cease all office appointments and surgeries unless they are covered by full protective gear- N95 mask, gown, gloves, and protective goggles.
-At this time, such protective equipment is not available to independent practices and is being reserved for the hospital setting.
-As a consequence, other options for patient care have become necessary.
-Telemedicine is being employed by doctors in our profession to maintain continuity of care until onsite visits can safely resume.
+At that time, such protective equipment was not available to independent practices and was reserved for the hospital setting.
+As a consequence, other options for patient care became necessary.
+Telemedicine is being employed by doctors in our profession to maintain continuity of care, and will likely continue for the foreseeable future.
 In an effort to promote the safety of our patients, providers, and staff, ENT and Voice Care of Atlanta will continue to utilize telemedicine as a treatment option.
 Patients can now be seen onsite or via telemedicine, whichever is deemed most appropriate.

 How can the doctor tell what